General Motors: Post-reorganization

 The Chevrolet Bolt EV was released in late 2016.

 On January 15, 2014, Mary Barra was named chief executive officer, succeeding Daniel Akerson.
 Barra also joined the GM board.
 Only three weeks later, the company announced its 2014 General Motors recall, which was due to faulty ignition switches, and was linked to at least 124 deaths.
 The resulting settlements with family members of those killed were estimated to cost the company $1.5 billion.
 Under Barra, GM began a multi-year abandonment of many markets, choosing to focus on higher-profit markets like North America and China.

 On January 4, 2016, in its first investment in a ridesharing company, GM invested $500 million in Lyft.
 The company does not directly supply Lyft drivers with vehicles, however – and has no plans to do so in the future – and Lyft ultimately partnered with Motional for production of its autonomous vehicles.

 In March 2016, GM acquired Cruise, a San Francisco self-driving vehicle start-up, to develop self-driving cars that could be used in ride-sharing fleets.
 In June 2022, Cruise received California's first Driverless Deployment Permit, allowing it to both charge fees for its service as well as offer fully autonomous rides in a major public city.
 The Verge reported that the company lost $561 million in Q1 2023, but said it remains on the path to reach $1 billion in revenue by 2025 and $50 billion by 2030.
 After an incident involving an injured pedestrian, GM halted funding of the robotaxi business in December 2024.
 In February 2025, Cruise was merged into GM to focus on its Super Cruise system for personal vehicles.
 By March 2025, Super Cruise had achieved SAE Level 2 autonomy.

 In October 2016, GM began production of the Chevrolet Bolt EV, the first-ever mass market all-electric car with a range of more than 200 mi.
 The battery pack and most drivetrain components were built by LG Corporation and assembled in GM's plant in Lake Orion, Michigan.

 In 2017, GM sold General Motors Europe, which produced the German Opel and British Vauxhall brands, to the French PSA Group (owners of the Peugeot and Citroën brands), after having posted 16 years of consecutive losses.
 The deal was worth US$2.2 billion.
 Three years later, in 2020, PSA merged with Fiat Chrysler Automobiles and the new entity was named Stellantis.

 In December 2017, GM ceased vehicle sales in India and sold its Gujarat plant to SAIC Motor.
 The Talegaon plant remained operational for export production until December 2020.
 In January 2024, the Talegaon plant was acquired by Hyundai Motor India.

+In December 2019, GM established Ultium Cells, an electric battery joint venture with LG Chem in the US.